A GUIDE TO

 The expansion of your home is a commitment to the future.
 It means a larger kitchen to host special occasions with friends, extra living space for a growing family, or new office space for a burgeoning business venture.
 Whatever it may be, you are investing in tomorrow.

 It’s imperative then that however you choose to extend your home, it is done in a way that maximises longevity.
 At Studio Manifest, we believe that timber frame extensions are the pinnacle of good building and offer a lifetime of benefits.
-The entire timber frame extension system that we offer – from the natural wood studs to natural fibre insulations – is made with resilience and quality in mind.
+The entire system that we offer – from the natural wood studs to natural fibre insulations – is made with resilience and quality in mind.

 Comparatively priced to your standard brick build, and a widely understood building practice, timber frame extensions are simple to adopt and good for the environment, a sensible financial investment, and, most importantly, contribute to better living.